seinecle/codapps/docs/generated-slides/subdir/animating_temp_common.md

 //ST: !
 The method `animate()` runs in loop continuously as fast as it can, so it will be executing the calculus included in `computeScore()` non stop.

 That is a bit unnecessary and the phones risk to heat or to slow down.
-We don't need to compute the score every millisecond, once every 100 milliseconds is largely enough.
+We don't need to compute the score every millisecond, once every 100 milliseconds (this is 10 times per second!) is largely enough.

 So let's slow it down: